fastapi/sqlmodel/docs/tutorial/where.md

 /// tip

-That `col()` will come handy later, giving autocompletion to several other things we can do with these special **class attributes** for columns.
+That `col()` will come in handy later, giving autocompletion to several other things we can do with these special **class attributes** for columns.

 But we'll get there later.